-In September 2016, after submitting a thorough portfolio of evidence, Newfold proudly achieved the highest primary school science accolade of
+In September 2019, after submitting a thorough portfolio of evidence, Newfold proudly achieved the highest primary school science accolade of

 Newfold Science Ambassadors have been appointed in each class from Year 2 through to Year 6 and have a very important role within our Science lessons.

 Throughout this academic year, they will be demonstrating the skill of gathering evidence to be able to report on Science activities in half termly meetings.

 This enables us to discuss Science throughout school and share the joy and excitement that our 'outstanding' lessons bring.

 Walkers Crisp Recycling Project

 Newfold Science Ambassadors are excited to be working in partnership with TerraCycle and Walkers in the new crisp packet recycling scheme https://www.terracycle.co.uk/en-GB/brigades/crisppacket, meaning Newfold has now become a collection point for our local community.